smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 - Dynamic update - "throughput advice" MAY change during the ongoing flow and UPF/PGW SHOULD be able to send "throughput advice" to client-application-endpoint as soon as possible.

-- Applications MUST self-adapt the video flow max bit-rate to "throughput advice" value.
+- Applications MAY self-adapt the video flow max bit-rate to "throughput advice" value.

 - SCONE signal MUST  be extensible to networks beyond 4G/5G network.

 # Security Considerations